paulosuzart/paulosuzart.github.io/_posts/2026-07-15-ducklake-in-production.md

 {% include callout.html type="note" text="**The tradeoff is:**

 - Call CHECKPOINT globally that affect N tables and the lake state: Less cognitive load, but misses the opportunity to tail the maintenance for the characteristics of the table,
-- CALL individual maintenance procdures (`ducklake_rewrite_data_files`, `ducklake_merge_adjacent_files`) at table level: More things to know about the lake, but a tailored maintenance for the traffic you get on a table.
+- CALL individual maintenance procedures (`ducklake_rewrite_data_files`, `ducklake_merge_adjacent_files`) at table level: More things to know about the lake, but a tailored maintenance for the traffic you get on a table.

-In the end the frequency and thresholds for maintenanance in the `customer` table will be very different from the need of a `user_visits` table" %}
+In the end the frequency and thresholds for maintenance in the `customer` table will be very different from the need of a `user_visits` table" %}

 ## Shard the ingestion